 Paragraph 9.6 of E2/AS1 provides profiled metal wall cladding acceptable solutions.
-The EuroSpan Roof and Wall profile is outside the scope of E2/AS1, because E2/AS1 only provides solutions for corrugated or trapezoidal profiles.
-However, the principles adopted in the EuroSpan Roof and Wall profile wall cladding details (Issue 1.1) [MDS, 09/2020a, d, e] largely follow the E2/AS1 details.
+The Standing Seam Roof and Wall profile is outside the scope of E2/AS1, because E2/AS1 only provides solutions for corrugated or trapezoidal profiles.
+However, the principles adopted in the Standing Seam Roof and Wall profile wall cladding details (Issue 1.1) [MDS, 09/2020a, d, e] largely follow the E2/AS1 details.

-Where reliance is placed on the stop-ends of the profile in and around wall junctions, to limit moisture entry, back flashings, foam seals and all-weather tape are used to drain any moisture that may have breached the primary flashing away from the cavity.
+Where reliance is placed on stop-ends of the profile in and around wall junctions to limit moisture entry, back flashings, foam seals and tape are used to direct any moisture that may have breached the primary flashing away from the cavity.